 The College & Career Access Center serves many adults who may have lacked the access or opportunity to attend college directly out of high school.
-Perhaps others started but were unable to finish and graduate.
-Many simply wish to further their existing education, improve soft skills, or explore a completely new career path.
+Perhaps others began but were unable, for one reason or other, to complete graduation requirements.
+Others simply wish to further their existing education, improve soft skills, or explore a completely new career path.

 The CCAC is dedicated to post-secondary success.
 Our commitment is to assist traditional and non-traditional students in attaining their education and career goals.
 There are many options and opportunities for returning students.
 We seek to advise every Jackson resident toward locating and taking advantage of those oprtunities, regardless of obstacle or circumstance.